 Step 1.)
-Set washing machine to a cold-water cycle.This is because your furniture might have a synthetic fiber with a low melting point.
+Set the washing machine to a cold-water cycle.This is because your furniture might have a synthetic fiber with a low melting point.
 Washing the casing on a high temperature could damage or potentially melt your fabric

 Step 2.)
 Use a non-dyed detergent or pod for the best cleaning results.
-It’s easy to find detergent that doesn’t use any dyes.
+It’s easy to find a detergent that doesn’t use any dyes.
 Sometimes, the dyed detergents with blue or some vibrant color can stain your furniture casing.
 To avoid this, use the non-dyed or natural detergents.
 These are usually clear or milky white in color.

 Step 3.)
 Wash your casings.
 Again, be sure to check they are on a cold wash and rinse water cycle to avoid damaging or potentially melting your fabric.

 Most synthetic fibers do not need that long of a dry cycle.
 If you do dry them in a machine dryer, make sure you use a LOW HEAT setting in order to reduce the risk of damaging your casings.
 Natural fibers are also susceptible to shrink in the dryer as well.
 To avoid headaches later, make sure you dry your casings to an almost dry/slightly damp feel.
 It will be easier to put the casings back on the furniture as well.

 Step 5.)
 Let your furniture air dryWhen you’ve placed your slightly damp casings on the cushions, let them dry before letting anyone or pets sit on the furniture.